WolvenKit/BraindanceProtocol/README.md

-# CyberTweaks2077
+# BraindanceProtocol

-A collection of LUA scripts to modify your game experience
+A collection of LUA scripts to modify your Cyberpunk 2077 experience

 ## Available Tweaks